 The EuroTAB Council (ETC) is the governing body of EuroTAB

 The ETC is the governing body of EuroTAB.
-It is made up of democratically elected representatives from the ten European and Israeli member Guilds.
+It is made up of democratically elected representatives from the nine European and Israeli member Guilds.

 ETC takes care of finances, resources, recruiting members for both committees, bringing forward ideas to the community and ratifying agreed policies.